mbrookhuis/smlm_proxy/README.md

 ## Execution modules

 The following modules are present:
 * smlm_proxy.status       --> this will show the status of the proxy
 * smlm_proxy.start        --> this will start the proxy
 * smlm_proxy.restart      --> this will stop of the proxy
 * smlm_proxy.stop         --> this will restart of the proxy
+* smlm_proxy.clearcaches  --> this will clear the caches of the proxy
 * smlm_proxy.install      --> this will install the proxy when not present already.

 For the option install the following parameters are present:
 * internet_access: When True, when server has internet access.
 The image from register.suse.com will be used.